kubestellar/kubestellar/docs/content/v0.20/examples.md

 EOF
 ```

-Apply a new deployment for the singleton placement:
+Apply a new deployment for the singleton BindingPolicy:

 ```shell
 kubectl --context wds1 apply -f - <<EOF